The San Marcos Springs are Rich in History

 Texas State Purchases Aquarena Springs

-A rare opportunity presented itself, when the aging theme park was purchased by Texas State University-San Marcos (then Southwest Texas State University) in 1994.
+A rare opportunity presented itself, when the aging theme park was purchased by Texas State University (then Southwest Texas State University) in 1994.
 One of the University's first priorities after the aquisition was restoration of the Glass Bottom Boats and the development of a nationally recognized environmental nature and research center.
 For over a decade, Texas State University and its partners have used Spring Lake as a tool for education about the importance of water resources in Texas, the fragile ecosystem of the Edwards Aquifer, and San Marcos' own unique history.

 Aquarena Springs and Ralph